-Take the traditional music of Britain and Ireland.
+Take some self-penned songs and tunes and carefully fold in the traditional music of Britain and Ireland.

-Shake and stir in a little Rock and a bit of absurdity.
+Shake and stir in some Old Timey music, a little Rock and a bit of absurdity.

-Top it off with intricate vocal harmonies, guitar, tin whistle, recorder and Irish bouzouki.
+Top it off with intricate vocal harmonies, backed by acoustic guitar, tin whistle, recorder and Irish bouzouki.

-Simmer in the unique creativity of Bill and Emily.
+Simmer in the unique creativity of Emily and Bill.

 Add a dash of hilarious between-songs banter.
 And what do you end up with?